mstockwell/Check-VPC-IP-Address-Space/README.md

 You should see Waiting for changeset to be created..
 The above command creates the necessary AWS infrastructure including a lambda role, an SNS topic, and a CloudWatch Schedule Event.
 Deploying the infrastructure will take approximately 3 minutes.
 Upon completion of the stack deployment, you will see the message, Successfully created/updated stack - <cloudformationstack>

+Once deployed, you will need to enter a VPC_ID in the environment variable IF you want single VPC mode, otherwise the utility will scan all subnets, in all VPCs in all Regions.
+In addition, you will need to subscribe to the SNS topic named, 'IPAddressExahustion'.
+You will also need to enable the Cloudwatch Schedule Event named, 'Lambda_Check_Available_IP_Addresses'.
+The event runs every 8 hours.
+You can edit the run rate to meet your needs.